 Did you know?

-90% of serotonin (the 'happy hormone') is produced in the gut, by consuming prebiotics, you're helping to create a happier and healthier gut microbiome.
+90% of serotonin (the 'happy hormone') is produced in the gut; by consuming prebiotic fibre for better sleep, you're helping to create a happier and healthier gut microbiome.

 Can Poor Sleep Affect Gut Health?